 Each issue, we accept 12-16 original (previously unpublished) pieces of prose, poetry, visual art, and audio art.
 Our publication revolves around one issue at a time, so please read our Call for Submissions before submitting.
-We will accept submissions for #6 starting Thursday, June 1.
-We are dedicated to paying all of our contributors, so the sixth issue will close when we hit capacity.
+We will open submissions for #7 starting Tuesday, October 10th and close on Sunday, December 31st.
+The seventh issue will come out in January 2018.
 Please submit to only one category at a time.

 We are looking for critical essays, first-person narratives, and reportage up to 3,000 words.
 Our emphasis is always on perspective above all else; we want to hear from your experience, your vantage point, and your process.
 Help us to understand the world better from where you stand, so we might be able to meet you there.
 PDF and .doc formats accepted.